Augmented Humanity, Inc A Psychological Techno-Thriller Book Series

-Available later in 2025
+First book available later in 2025

 He remembers everything.
 He never forgets a sight, a conversation, a person.